JKIARN/Student-Result-Analysis/README.md

 1. Setting Up the Environment
 To begin, ensure you have the necessary libraries installed.
 Commonly used libraries for data analysis and visualization include:

-~Pandas: For data manipulation and analysis
+>Pandas: For data manipulation and analysis.
-~NumPy: For numerical operations
+>NumPy: For numerical operations.
-~Matplotlib and Seaborn: For data visualization
+>Matplotlib and Seaborn: For data visualization.

 2. Loading and Exploring the Data
 Start by loading the student results data into a Pandas DataFrame.